worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

   .then(console.log)
 ```

-The above example should log something as follows to the browser console:
+The above  should output something as follows to the browser console:

 ```json
 {